Could We Have Had Better Multilingual LLMs If English Was Not the Central Language?: Limitations

 \section{Limitations}

 Our research heavily depends on the language distances obtained from the URIEL typological database, as introduced by \citet{littell-etal-2017-uriel}.
-The original authors noted that many languages in the database may have missing features, which means the accuracy of our findings is constrained by the methods used to estimate or compensate for these missing features.
+The original authors noted that many languages in the database may have missing features, which means the accuracy of our findings is constrained by the methods used to compensate for these missing features.
 Our evaluation with the COMET-22 metric is only done for languages supported in their models.
-However, we are aware that the model may not be equally reliable for all languages, thus the reliability of the COMET-22 heatmap goes as far as the COMET-22 model.
+However, the model may not be equally reliable for all languages, thus the COMET-22 correlations are only as accurate as the COMET-22 model.
+Furthermore, there are other ways to model the relationship between language feature distances and machine translation scores.
+We leave such investigations for future work.
+We also left out positively correlated features in our analysis as they are not readily interpretable in the context of our analysis.

-In an ideal scenario, it would be advantageous to include all languages from the FLORES-200 benchmark and all available versions of Llama2 to provide more evidence of the effectiveness of model scale and the overall generalizability of our findings.
+In an ideal scenario, it would be advantageous to include all languages from the FLORES-200 benchmark and all available versions of Llama2 and other multilingual models to provide more evidence of the effectiveness of scaling parameter count and the overall generalizability of our findings.
 Unfortunately, our research is constrained by limited computational resources, preventing us from achieving this comprehensive coverage.
-We exclude to-English translation directions as Llama2 is likely to be trained on English Wikipedia corpora.
+We exclude X$\rightarrow$English translation directions as Llama2 is likely trained on English Wikipedia.
 We also exclude prompting languages in \textbf{outllama} using various dictionary-based prompting techniques due to the challenging work required to collect accurate dictionary entries for low-resource languages.
 However, we leave this for future work.

 We are also aware that the chat versions of Llama2 have been intentionally trained to prevent the generation of harmful or toxic content, and this protective design may affect the quality of translations.
 Moreover, the chat versions of the model generate numerous artifacts in addition to the translated sentences.
 We have made diligent efforts to automate the output parsing process to ensure that metrics are calculated fairly.
 The task of human evaluation and manual parsing of the outputs is left for future work.